 I accepted that, left his office and didn’t go back (though I might yet – if only to biff his nose).

 When I told my GP what the psychiatrist said, she thought it very strange.

-And I’ve thought about it many times since – including at O-dark-hundred this morning.
+I’ve thought about his ‘diagnosis’ many times since – including at O-dark-hundred this morning.

-To be clear – I never thought or believed I had PTSD and, I was and still am, happy to hear an official diagnosis confirming it.
+To be clear – I never thought or believed I had PTSD [see update below] and, I was happy to hear an official diagnosis confirming it.

 But, I know I still have mental-health issues.
 My wife still knows it.
 My GP still thinks it.